abizzaar/speech-draw/README.md

 # Expanded Ideas For Drawing
-As a final project for my Art class, I made a voice-controlled drawing experience for the web.
+As a final project for my Art class, I made an interactive web experience that exposes a voice UI for someone to create an algorithmic drawing.
 View the live version at https://abizzaar.github.io/speech-draw/.

 ![Drawing through voice UI](drawing.png)